-We divide our sample of countries into two groups--industrial (21 countries) and developing (51 countries).
+Our sample consists of two groups of countries-industrial (21) and developing (51).
 The group of industrial countries corresponds to a sub-sample of the OECD economies for which data used in the empirical analysis are available.
 We further divide developing countries into two coarse groups-emerging market economies (EMEs) and other developing countries.
 There are 23 EMEs and 28 other developing economies in our sample.
-As we discuss in the next section, the EMEs account for a substantial fraction of net capital flows from industrial to developing countries in recent decades.16
+As we discuss in the next section, the EMEs account for a substantial fraction of net capital flows from industrial to developing countries in recent decades.14

-15 Imbs (2006) uses a simultaneous equation approach to examine the impact of trade and financial flows on cross-country output and consumption correlations.
+13 Imbs (2006) uses a simultaneous equation approach to examine the impact of trade and financial flows on cross-country output and consumption correlations.
 His results suggest that the impact of financial flows on output correlations is larger than that on consumption correlations.

-16 This classification results in a set of EMEs that roughly corresponds to the group included in the MSCI emerging markets stock index.
+14 This classification results in a set of EMEs that roughly corresponds to the group included in the MSCI emerging markets stock index.